-If instead, we insert ellipses for the missing text and don't retain the punctuation, we would be left with two independent clauses but no conjunction or punctuation to guide the reader.
+If instead, we insert an ellipsis for the missing text and don't retain the punctuation, we would be left with two independent clauses but no conjunction or punctuation to guide the reader.

-Here’s an example where a comma is retained—this time after the ellipses:
+Here’s an example where a comma is retained—this time after the ellipsis: